grncdr/js-prat/README.md

 ## Errors

 Thrown errors and promise rejections will be emitted as normal `'error'` events from the stream.
-As with all node streams, `'error'` events are *not* forwarded when you pipe to another stream, and unhandled `'error'` events will crash your process.
+As with all node streams, `'error'` events are **not** forwarded when you pipe to another stream, and unhandled `'error'` events will crash your process.

+However, errors *will* be propagated when using [instance methods](#instance-methods) that return a new stream (`.map` and `.filter`).
+When using `prat.reduce`, any errors in the source stream will cause the promise to be rejected.
+This means you can chain multiple `map` and `filter` stages before a `reduce` stage, and any errors will be propagated forward to reject the `reduce` promise.

 ## License